 Flood Control System

-Since the adoption of the Master Plan, HR Green has been focusing on designing select improvements that are consistent with the implementation strategy, with the first two bid packages scheduled to be prepared in February 2016.
+Since the adoption of the Master Plan, HR Green focused on designing select improvements that were consistent with the implementation strategy, with the first two bid packages prepared in February 2016.
 The overall implementation of this project is scheduled to occur over the next 20 years.

-The 7.5 mile flood-protection system balances the priorities of the community to provide better protection, preserve neighborhoods and assets, and maximize open space.
-HR Green will be responsible for the West Side Flood Mitigation System concept.
-That plan is anticipated to include a combination of levee and floodwalls which will extend for an estimated 3 miles along the Cedar River.
-Removable floodwall sections, or gates, are recommended where the system is crossed by active City streets and railroad crossings.
-Other removable floodwalls could be recommended as more detailed planning unfolds, to allow access to the river.
+The 7.5-mile flood-protection system balances the priorities of the community to provide better protection, preserve neighborhoods and assets, and maximize open space.
+HR Green is responsible for the West Side Flood Mitigation System concept which will extend for an estimated three miles along the Cedar River.
+The plan includes levees, flood walls, road closure gates, gravity outfalls with gatewells, storm sewer interceptors, and pump stations.
+Other removable floodwalls were conceived to allow access to the river.

 In developing this plan, interior drainage considerations were critical factors in pump station sizing and the ponded area designated limits.
 The Corps of Engineers performed the initial work completed for the interior drainage review on the West Side.
 HR Green refined the interior watershed sub-basins from the Corps Study using LiDAR terrain data.
 The ultimate objective of the interior drainage analysis was to identify locations within the areas protected by the flood control system that could be subject to flooding during a 1-percent annual-chance event to satisfy the interior drainage requirements.
 However, the modeling results also provided City staff important information about existing storm sewer capacities, overland flow paths, and where conveyance bottlenecks create flooding issues all based on interior rainfall events.